Cricklade: Governance

-There is an electoral ward with the name of Cricklade and Latton, which combines Cricklade parish with its neighbours to the north east: Latton and Marston Maisey.
+There is an electoral ward with the name of Cricklade and Latton, which combines Cricklade parish with its neighbours to the north and north-east – Latton and Marston Maisey – and elects one member of Wiltshire Council.
 The ward population recorded in the 2011 census was 4,982.

-The parish is in the North Wiltshire parliamentary constituency.
+The parish is in the South Cotswolds parliamentary constituency.
 From 1295 the Cricklade constituency returned two members of parliament.
 This parliamentary borough represented just the town until 1782, when its boundaries were extended into the surrounding countryside.
 It later came to include Swindon, then a village.
 In 1885, Cricklade became a county constituency electing a single member.
-Cricklade constituency was abolished in 1918, with the town joining Chippenham, which was renamed to North Wiltshire in 1983 and had its boundaries redrawn in 2010, when Chippenham was given its own seat.
+Cricklade constituency was abolished in 1918, with the town joining the Chippenham constituency, which was renamed to North Wiltshire in 1983; a new South Cotswolds constituency came into effect at the 2024 general election, when the seat was won by Roz Savage for the Liberal Democrats.

 Sport and pastimes

 Rugby Union

-The club was founded in 1992 by ex-school players from many schools, meeting at the bar of the Vale Hotel, Cricklade, then owned by ex-President and life members the Ross family.
+Cricklade Rugby Club was founded in 1992 by ex-school players from many schools, meeting at the bar of the Vale Hotel, Cricklade, then owned by ex-President and life members the Ross family.
 Initially players were committed to other clubs, so Sunday fixtures were played, the first one against Aldbourne on 6 September.
 In its second season the fixtures moved to Saturdays.
 The club joined the Dorset and Wilts leagues in 1994, but withdrew as the travelling involved was too burdensome.
 They were able to rejoin in 2001 when the leagues were re-structured into North and South.

-The club originally used pitches from Prior Park School and the Duke of Gloucester Barracks.
-Since 2001 it has played on a prepared pitch in the town leased by the Town Council.
-The first game to be held there was between Cricklade and the President's Select XV squad from all rival clubs – about a dozen clubs formed the squad, who played in Gloucester jerseys donated for the day by Gloucester RFC.

-Over the years Cricklade Rugby Club has toured over England, West and South Wales and Ireland, with teams spanning a broad range of levels of skill and age category.
+The club at first used pitches provided by Prior Park College and the Duke of Gloucester Barracks.
+Since 2001 it has played on a prepared pitch in the town, leased from the town council.
+Over the years, Cricklade Rugby Club has toured over England, West and South Wales and Ireland, with teams spanning a broad range of levels of skill and age category.